redis/redis-doc/topics/protocol.md

     S: $3
     S: bar

-The second element is nul.
+The second element is null.
 The client library should return something like this:

     ["foo",nil,"bar"]